 - Ask your employer about incentivising healthy choices in the canteen.

-- See if there are other ways to spend time together socialising, instead of going to the pub all the time.
+- See if there are other ways to spend time together socialising, instead of going out for a meal or to the pub.
 Why not go running together at lunchtime or take up a team sport after work?

 Call out behaviours that are affecting your ability to make healthy choices.
 If a well-meaning colleague puts doughnuts out near the desks every Friday, ask politely if they can put them in the kitchen cupboard instead.
 It’s the little changes that make the difference.